 Affordability is still a major barrier, especially for first time buyers.
 So the numbers will need to stack up for now to be a good time for you to buy a house.

-If you’re tempted to delay buying a house in order to save a bigger deposit and therefore hopefully get access to better mortgage rates, be aware that this comes with risks.
-For example, there’s no guarantee the mortgage rate available on a 10% deposit mortgage next year will be lower than the best mortgage rate on a 5% deposit mortgage today.
+But if you’re tempted to delay buying a house in order to save a bigger deposit and therefore hopefully get access to better mortgage rates, be aware that this comes with risks.

 So as a starting point, speak to a mortgage broker about what your options are based on your current circumstances and then you can decide what’s best for you.